 An online chemical engineering degree is not for everyone; in fact, it will likely appeal most to self-starters, especially those unable to make it to campus for class due to time, distance, or both.
 For those students, an online chemical engineering degree may provide the best solution.

-Many online chemical engineering degree programs can be completed “100% online,” without the student ever setting foot on campus; such programs may prove most effective for those who are already employed full-time, or for parents of young children.
-They may also benefit students who don’t have physical access to a well-respected campus (such as students who live in rural areas, or military personnel stationed abroad), but who still wish to complete a degree without relocating.
+Many online chemical engineering degree programs can be completed 100 percent online, without the student ever setting foot on campus; such programs may prove most effective for those who are already employed full-time, or for parents of young children.
+They may also benefit students who don’t have physical access to campus (such as students who live in rural areas, or military personnel stationed abroad), but who still wish to complete a degree without relocating.

-Like many other higher-education programs, there are specific admissions requirements prospective chemical engineering students must meet in order to be accepted, and the online program requirements tend to match traditional ones closely.
-Because of this, prospective students should understand what to expect in the admissions process, and have completed all necessary requirements beforehand in order to ensure the highest chance of qualifying and ultimately being selected.
+Like many other higher-education programs, there are specific admissions requirements prospective chemical engineering students must meet to be accepted, and the online program requirements tend to match traditional ones closely.
+Because of this, prospective students should understand what to expect in the admissions process, and have completed all requirements beforehand to ensure the highest chance of qualifying and ultimately being selected.

 Prospective graduate students should expect a similar admissions process, albeit with certain differences.
 For one, these students will submit GRE scores in lieu of SAT.
-In addition, letters of recommendation may come from university professors as well as employers if the prospective student has been in the workforce since graduation.
+In addition, letters of recommendation may come from university professors and employers if the prospective student has been in the workforce since graduation.

 When selecting an online chemical engineering degree program, prospective students may wish to choose one that has received accreditation through the Accreditation Board for Engineering and Technology (ABET).
-ABET is considered the national accrediting agency for engineering, computing, technology, and applied science degree programs in the U.S.; the agency is comprised of different member societies based on branch, one of which is the American Institute of Chemical Engineers (AIChE).
-Here it is important to note that accreditation is not required of a school; instead, the program must voluntarily undergo this process of peer review in order to receive the accolade.
+ABET is considered the national accrediting agency for engineering, computing, technology, and applied science degree programs in the U.S.; the agency is composed of different member societies based on branches, one of which is the American Institute of Chemical Engineers (AIChE).
+Here it is important to note that accreditation is not required of a school; instead, the program must voluntarily undergo this peer review process to receive the accolade.

 In general, the curriculum for most chemical engineering degrees will remain consistent across institutions, albeit with slight variations based on the specific school.
 Prospective students should expect to complete courses in organic chemistry, heat transfer and thermodynamics, fluid mechanics, calculus, and other related courses.
 Undergraduates should expect to take free electives to cover requirements for general education.

-Outside of the traditional track, some students (generally those obtaining a graduate degree) may be able to take courses in a specialized field of chemical engineering that allow for the pursuit of an additional certificate.
-Some available specialties related to chemical engineering include chemical and process engineering (as a collective specialty), and molecular and materials engineering.
+Outside of the traditional track, some students (especially in graduate programs) may be able to take courses in a specialized field of chemical engineering that allows for the pursuit of an additional certificate.
+Some available specialties related to chemical engineering include chemical and process engineering (as a collective specialty) and molecular and materials engineering.

 Columbia University is known to offer top-notch education to students completing degrees in a variety of different fields.
 And this is a true “distance learning” environment; those studying at Columbia University are never required to appear on-campus throughout the course of their studies.